radiant/radiant-event-calendar-extension/README.md

 ### Quirks

 Calendars are only refreshed if they're accessed.
-The `event_calendar.default_refresh_interval` setting is really a cache-duration setting: on the next request after that interval, we go back to the original source.
+The `event_calendar.default_refresh_interval` setting is really a cache duration: on the next request after that interval, we go back to the original source.
 If that gets too slow for the end user who triggers the refresh then I'll need to add a calendar-refresh rake task that can be crontabbed, but so far it seems to work well enough.

 If you're administering your calendars in iCal, the first calendar you set up will be accessible at the simple /users/uid/calendar address but after that you'll have to get the GUIDs.
 You can get-info on a calendar to get a subscription address but if it's long it may be truncated.